Computer Application in Accounting

 Computer Application in Accounting is technological know-how and its utilization have registered an enormous improvement during the closing three decades.
 Historically, computer systems are used efficiently in science and science to remedy complicated computational and logical problems.
 They have additionally been used for completing financial planning and forecasting processes.

 Recently, modern-day day computers have made their presence felt within the enterprise and industry.
 The most essential influence of computer systems has been on how facts are saved and processed inside an organisation.
 Although guide facts processing for Management Information System (MIS) has been pretty common in the past, contemporary MIS would be almost not possible barring the use of laptop systems.
-In this chapter, we shall mention the want for the utilization of computer systems in accounting, the character of accounting records machine and therefore the sorts of accounting associated with MIS reviews.
+In this chapter, we shall mention the want for the utilization of computer systems in accounting, the character of computer application in accounting records machines and therefore the sorts of accounting associated with MIS reviews.

 Meaning and elements of Computer System